 With little need to concern itself with public scrutiny, the DAO’s clandestine revenue stream also paid for much more: $30,000 worth of submachine guns (equipped with military-grade laser sights valued at $15,000) for police tactical units; a $16,000 website development contract; custom uniform embroidery; a $76 parking ticket; $1,000 in raccoon-removal services; a push lawn mower; a pair of outboard motors; and tens of thousands in mysterious cash withdrawals – along with thousands of other expenses.

-While the DAO liquidates many of the assets it seizes, other records obtained by City&State PA and Philly Weekly reveal the office has long loaned out forfeited cars to its office personnel.
-Cars – not unlike Geiger’s seized Buick – are routinely doled out to top deputies for work use, as take-home cars and, in one case, even as a plaything for the district attorney himself.
+While the DAO liquidates many of the assets it seizes, other records obtained by City&State PA and Philly Weekly also revealed that the office has long loaned out forfeited cars to its office personnel.
+Cars – not unlike Geiger’s seized Buick – are routinely doled out to top deputies either for work use, as take-home cars or, in at least one case, as playthings for the district attorney himself.
 These perks are in addition to those that staff already enjoy, like dedicated downtown parking spots, free gas and repair work – all courtesy of Philadelphia taxpayers.

 Yet even this unprecedented disclosure appears to represent only a fraction of the city’s civil asset forfeiture proceeds.
-In reports submitted annually to the Pennsylvania attorney general, the DAO previously claimed to have spent between $2 million and $7 million in forfeiture funds each year – at least $5 million more than shown in the budget documents delivered to City&State PA and Philly Weekly.
-Officials declined to explain the multimillion-dollar discrepancy, despite multiple requests for comment.
+In reports submitted annually to the Pennsylvania attorney general, the DAO previously claimed to have spent anywhere from $2 million and $7 million in forfeiture funds each year – at least $5 million more in total spending than what is shown in the budget documents delivered to City&State PA and Philly Weekly.
+Officials declined to explain the multimillion-dollar discrepancy, despite multiple inquiries.

 Attorneys at the Virginia-based nonprofit depict civil asset forfeiture as one of the greatest threats to property rights in the nation today.
-Under the Trump administration, Attorney General Jeff Sessions has sought to expand the practice’s already widespread use.
+But, under the Trump administration, Attorney General Jeff Sessions has sought to expand the practice’s already widespread use.
 In 2014, federal authorities notoriously seized $5 billion – more than was reported stolen in burglaries nationwide, according to a report from the Institute for Justice.
-Meanwhile, big cities like Philadelphia continue to cultivate their own forfeiture juggernauts with little scrutiny.
+Meanwhile, big cities like Philadelphia continue to cultivate their own forfeiture juggernauts with limited outside scrutiny.